flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Added link to package directory documentation, from the inspect settings dialog - [6825](https://github.com/flutter/devtools/pull/6825)
 * Fix bug where widgets owned by the Flutter framework were showing up in the widget tree view - [6857](https://github.com/flutter/devtools/pull/6857)
+* Only cache pub root directories added by the user - [6897](https://github.com/flutter/devtools/pull/6897)

 ## Performance updates